 About 1 kWh Solar Panel Systems

-If you are interested in purchasing a solar panel system that is perfect for your home, we are here to help you find your best deal!
+If you are interested in purchasing a 1 kWh solar panel system for your home, we are here to help you find your best deal!
 Simply fill in the contact form with your needs and preferences and we will connect you with our qualified suppliers.
 You will get up to four, free, non-binding solar system quotes!

 A 1 kWh solar panel system will produce approximately 750 to 850 kWh of electricity per year.
 This type of system will often consist of several individual panels.
 A possible scenario could be for instance 5 panels, each containing 200 watts, which, when combined will produce the desired output.